publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2305.md

  __Certificate of Competency Requirements__

     [Pub.
 L. 102–484, div.
-A, title VIII, § 804][/us/pl/102/484/s804], Oct.
+A, title VIII][/us/pl/102/484/dA/tVIII], § 804, Oct.
 23, 1992, [106 Stat.
 2447][/us/stat/106/2447], provided that, in case of contract to be entered into pursuant to this chapter, other than pursuant to simplified procedures under [section 2304(g) of this title][/us/usc/t10/s2304/g], solicitation was to contain notice of right of bidding small business concern, in case of determination by contracting officer that concern was nonresponsible, to request Small Business Administration to make determination of responsibility under [section 637(b)(7) of Title 15][/us/usc/t15/s637/b/7], Commerce and Trade, that if contracting officer determined that concern was nonresponsible, such officer was to notify concern in writing, of such determination, that concern had right to request Small Business Administration to make determination, and that, if concern desired to request such determination, concern was to inform officer in writing, within 14 days after receipt of notice, of such desire, and that, after being so informed, officer was to transmit request to Administration, or, if not so informed, officer was to proceed with award of contract, and contained provisions relating to effective and termination dates and report to be submitted to Congress, prior to repeal by [Pub.
-L. 103–355, title VII, § 7101(b)][/us/pl/103/355/s7101/b], Oct.
+L. 103–355, title VII][/us/pl/103/355/tVII], § 7101(b), Oct.
 13, 1994, [108 Stat.
 3367][/us/stat/108/3367].

  __Construction of 1984 Amendment__